laravel/docs/billing.md

         use Billable;
     }

-Cashier assumes your Billable model will be the `App\Models\User` class that ships with Laravel.
+Cashier assumes your billable model will be the `App\Models\User` class that ships with Laravel.
 If you wish to change this you can specify a different model in your `.env` file:

     CASHIER_MODEL=App\Models\User